richhowley/Off-Grid-Communications-Node/README.md

 # Off Grid Communications Node

-This repository holds the Node.js part of an off-grid comminication system that uses Arduinos with HC-12 transceiver modules.
+This repository holds the Node.js part of an off-grid comminication system that uses Arduinos with HC-12 transceiver modules and is only necessary if a browser interface is desired.

 Node.js reads and writes messages to and from the serial port using the node-serialport module and communicates with a browser via socket.io events.